 The Company is exempt from taxation under the Corporation Tax Act, Chapter 75.02 as amended.
-However, the Company is required to pay Green Fund Levy which is disclosed in other expenses in profit or loss.
+However, the Company is required to pay Green Fund Levy which is disclosed in genreal overheads and corporate expenses in profit or loss.

 (l) Dividends